hotosm/oam-docs/docs/30_uploader.md

 permalink: uploader/

 title: Uploader
-introduction: The uploader allows willing users to contribute to the OAM database
+introduction: The Uploader is the tool and API to publish and share collected aerial imagery into the OAM system.
 ---

 The OAM imagery database is made of the contributions of users, but to ensure the quality and accuracy of the contents the uploaders need to be approved.